Photo credit Kevin G Reeves

 In 1850, Oberlin Collegiate Institute became Oberlin College.
 The name reflected a gradual shift in the curriculum and educational focus, which transitioned the institution from a preparatory, manual labor, and theology-based program to one that offered formal instruction and coursework in the classics, sciences, the fine arts, and music, among other disciplines.
 The Conservatory became part of the college in 1867, two years after its founding as a private school.

 Oberlin had a reputation as a center for abolitionist activities and many of the college’s presidents embraced these efforts.
 Oberlin was a key stop along the Underground Railroad, an informal network of back-road routes and safe houses used to harbor escaped slaves seeking freedom in the Northern states and Canada.
 In 1858, a group of Oberlin and Wellington residents rescued a fugitive slave, John Price, from U.S. marshals, and took him to Canada.
 The liberators were jailed in Cleveland for violating the Fugitive Slave Act and for their part in the rescue but eventually gained release.
 The case drew national coverage.
-Years later, the Oberlin-Wellington Rescue became known as the incident that set the Civil War in motion.
+Years later, the Oberlin-Wellington Rescue became known as the incident that set the American Civil War in motion.

 The town and college continued to grow, adding academic divisions, modern public facilities, a water and sewage system, postal service, and such campus buildings as Peters Hall, Talcott Hall, Baldwin Cottage, Carnegie Library, Severance Chemical Laboratory, and Wilder Hall.
 These thick, stately constructions were made of blocks of rough-textured buff Ohio sandstone, removed from a site just six miles north of Oberlin.